Pg999999/Fruits-Fade-Out-Game/README.md

 Stops background music when the game is over.
 Purpose: Stop the Background music when the game ends.
 Purpose: Initialize and start the game directly when page load by calling the function startGame().

-Conclusion :
-This Fruit Slicing Game is a simple game that can be experienced through HTML, CSS, and JavaScript.
-The game holds the very basic functionality within fruit slicing, tracking the score, and having a countdown timer.
-It can easily be improved by implementing more features such as difficulty levels, fruits, and animations.